The Ultimate Guide to Waterproof Breathable Fabrics

 Waterproof fabric care

-1. Secure all zippers and closures on your garment, and loosen any elastics
+1. Secure all zippers and closures on your garment and loosen any elastics

-3. Tumble dry on low heat to rejuvenate the DWR finish
+5. Tumble dry on low heat to rejuvenate the DWR finish

-Shopping for waterproof clothing and footwear
+Shopping for waterproof gear